etc1290/Stembase/log.md

 @@@ Bug and future planning
 	2. Custom drag and drop function
 		-- processing
-	4. Collapse groups only when leave parent groups or second members
+	4. Collapse groups only works when leave parent groups or second members
 	5. Show error when drag into the same source groups
 	6. Prevent right-click the contextmenu firing
 	7. Merge mnt-get function into mnt-query